Anaesthesia Technician

 • Identify and treat the underlying cause of the cardiac arrest, such as el...read more

-Q13.
-How do you assist Difficult airway?
+Q. How do you assist with a difficult airway?

 Ans.